 We experience one of China’s high-speed express trains for the 2hr journey to Chongqing where we board our river cruise ship and home for the next three nights, the five-star RV Century Glory.
 Lunch is included today.

 After breakfast there is the option to visit Fengdu, the ‘Ghost’ City, or participate in some of the various activities on board.
 In the afternoon we visit the remarkable Shibaozhai Pagoda, rising twelve stories up a sheer cliff face, this delicate structure is the architectural jewel of the Yangtze.

-We continue our cruise downstream through the Xiling Gorge towards the Three Gorges Dam, visiting the viewing platform from where the colossal size of the project can be appreciated.
-We disembark at Yichang, have lunch and fly to Shanghai in the afternoon.
-Our hotel for two nights is the four-star Central, right on Jiujian Road, a 10-minute stroll to the Bund and People’s Square.
+Cruising downstream through the lower Xiling gorge towards the colossal sized mammoth project of the Three Gorges Dam, we disembark at Yichang and fly to Shanghai.
+We stay for two nights at the four-star Central Hotel, located right on Jiujian Road, a 10-minute stroll to the Bund and People’s Square.

 This morning we have a short tour of the principal sights, including the Jade Buddha temple and the Yuyuan Gardens.
 We’ll pass the British Consulate, the oldest building on the Bund, plus the former headquarters of the famous trading house of Jardine Matheson.
 This evening you have the option to see the world-famous Shanghai Acrobatic show.

 This morning we catch the world’s fastest train, the Maglev, on our way to Shanghai’s Pudong airport for our direct flight home, arriving home later the same day.

 The price of this holiday is per person, based on two people sharing a twin room with single rooms available at the relevant supplement.
 Price includes:

 Not included: Chinese visa - see Visa Information section below.